 Microsoft Teams’ pricing explained

-Microsoft Teams’ pricing may seem complicated to some — primarily because it’s divided into 2 categories.
+Microsoft Teams’ pricing may seem complicated to some, primarily because it’s divided into two categories.

-In total, there are 10 Microsoft Teams plans — 3 in the Home Plans category, 4 in the Business Plans category, and 3 bundle plans in the Teams Phone Bundles category.
+In total, there are 7 Microsoft Teams plans — 3 in the Home Plans category and 4 in the Business Plans category.

-The Home Plans are mostly used by individuals, while the Business Plans are ideal solutions for small and medium-sized companies.
+Individuals mostly use the Home Plans, while the Business Plans are ideal solutions for small and medium-sized companies.

 Home Plans: Overview